A farmers son has won a multi-million pound proprietary estoppel case in the High Court to stop the farm being given to another.

 The claimant is one of three children and the only child to have dedicated his life to the family farm.
-He had been promised the ‘lion’s share’ of the business for a number of decades.
-So when his father handed his interest in the farm and company to another brother – a developer – in 2014, he decided to challenge the decision.
+He had been promised the bulk of a farm business for a number of decades.
+So when his father handed his interest in the farm and company to another brother for development in 2014, he decided to challenge the decision.

 The farming son was backed by his mother who had also understood the intentions of her spouse, and her own, to be that he would be the primary inheritor.
-Deeming her husband‘s decision unjust, the mother handed her share of the business to the son who had worked for low wages on the farm for 38 years.
-The farming son had also been ‘on call’ and clocked up significant overtime – which went unpaid – for those four decades.
+Deeming her husbands decision unjust, the mother handed her share of the business to the son who had worked for low wages on the farm for 38 years.
+The farming son had also clocked up significant overtime which went unpaid for those four decades.

 Despite this dedication and repeated indications from his father that he was to take on the business, the father and brother denied that any such promises were made.
 Examining family members, business partners and family friends over a week-long trial, Mr Justice Birss ruled in favour of the farming son.
 The exact division of the farming assets will be decided in a second hearing later this summer.